kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Mitigation:** The coupling is bounded by the fact that the kubelet's static CPU policy and the DRA CPU driver cannot run on the same node, so the two mechanisms do not compete for the same workloads.
 Rather than being specific to the CPU Manager, the exposed file path is intended as a shared contract that a DRA driver can publish to as well; this direction was proposed by the dra-driver-cpu maintainers, and it is tracked in [dra-driver-cpu#181](https://github.com/kubernetes-sigs/dra-driver-cpu/issues/181).
 If the coupling has to be undone later, the pod status alternative in [Alternatives](#alternatives) covers the same use cases without naming a resource manager.

 **Security Considerations:** No new information is disclosed.
 A container can already read both values from its own cgroup files — `cpuset.cpus` for the CPUs and `cpuset.mems` for the memory NUMA nodes — so this KEP changes how the values are delivered, not who can see them.
 The set of memory NUMA nodes does reveal part of the node's topology, but only the part already assigned to that container and already readable by it.
 No new data recipients are created: the volume file and the environment variable are visible to exactly the processes that can read the container's cgroup files today.

+### Relationship with PodLevelResourceManagers

+[PodLevelResourceManagers](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5526-pod-level-resource-managers) (KEP-5526) introduces pod-level resource pools — a CPU set ("CPU bubble") and a set of memory NUMA blocks ("memory bubble") — from which individual containers receive their assignments.
+Both the CPU Manager and the Memory Manager use the same partitioning model: each pod-level pool is divided into exclusive per-container slices and a shared pool for the remaining containers.
+This KEP and KEP-5526 address different levels of the same stack:

+- **Container-level assignments** (the exclusive CPUs and memory NUMA nodes each container actually runs on) are exposed by this KEP via `assigned.cpuset` and `assigned.memset`.
+When `PodLevelResourceManagers` is active, those container-level assignments are still made by the CPU Manager and the Memory Manager and are still meaningful to the workload, so they remain in scope.
+- **Pod-level pools** (the CPU and memory bubbles themselves) are an implementation detail of `PodLevelResourceManagers` and have no direct effect on the containers running the workload.
+Exposing them is a [non-goal](#non-goals) of this KEP.

+In short, this KEP exposes what each container is assigned regardless of whether `PodLevelResourceManagers` is involved; it does not expose the pod-level pools that `PodLevelResourceManagers` manages internally.

 ## Design Details